Torrington Braves: History

 On July 16, 1950, the Braves were in fourth place when the Colonial League folded.
-Torrington had a record of 33–32 when the league folded, playing the season under manager Merle Strachan.
+Torrington had a record of 33–32 when the league folded, while playing the season under manager Merle Strachan.
 The Braves scored 303 total runs, last in the league, and surrendered 304 runs.
 Torrington finished 8.0 games behind the first place Poughkeepsie Chiefs in the final standings.

 The Colonial League permanently folded after the 1950 season.
 Torrington, Connecticut has not hosted another minor league team.

 The ballpark

 The 1950 Torrington Braves played home minor league games at Fuessenich Park.
 The ballpark was previously called "League Park" and was said to have been "the first place in Torrington where baseball was played," having been in use as a public park beginning in 1838.
 Frederick F. Fuessenich purchased League Park in 1912 and donated it to the city in 1918.
 The ballpark was named for his wife, Elizabeth Blake Fuessenich, who died in 1914.
-Still in use as a ballpark today, Fuessnich Park is located at 33 Coe Place in Torrington.
+Still in use as a ballpark today, Fuessnich Park is located at 33 Coe Place in Torrington, Connecticut.